juriad/advent2022/README.md

 Even in 1D the data structure for unioning of intervals required some thinking.
 Luckily, the second part could be easily brute-forced in just 46 seconds.

+## Day 16 - E

+It took a while to choose a language.
+I wanted one that hsa constant access to an element of a list.
+The biggest issue I encountered with E was the assignment operator `:=` which I kept misspelling.

+The task asked for multi-source-multi-target shortest path computation to avoid visiting intermediate valves.
+The algorithm itself was them pretty easy.
+The second part required much more scheduling of visits and potential non-visits.
+I ran the program for a few minutes and it did not finish.
+After some optimizations and having started to rewrite it to Java, it finally finished in 55 minutes.

 # Lists

 ## Language pool